ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – WiFi Configuration Service.rst

    :height: 2.60417in

 After the Ameba board connects to the WiFi network, the following message will be shown.
-Tap “Try another AP” to connect to another WiFi network or tap “Confirm” to keep the current WiFi network and disconnect BLE from the Ameba board.
+Tap "Try another AP" to connect to another WiFi network or tap "Confirm" to keep the current WiFi network and disconnect BLE from the Ameba board.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_BLE_WiFi_Configuration_Service/image7.png